 All sortsa things you can ride your bike to

 Spiffy new food hall American Eat Co. is located at the beginning of Tucson's most iconic restaurant district, South Fourth Avenue.
 (Further down the street you'll get to Mi Nidito, where Bill Clinton mopped up a massive President's Plate of Mexican food.)
-American Eat Co. has one of those contemporary industrial vibes with 10 different food counters including Greek food, sliders, a poke bowl place, ice cream and the Chicano "hood eats" stall Avenues.
+American Eat Co. has one of those contemporary industrial vibes with 10 different food counters including Greek food, sliders, a poke bowl place, ice cream and the Chicano comfort food stall Avenues.
 Get the weenie flautas!
 Seriously.
 This place is a fun spot to spend an afternoon.
 Check out our food guide for more info on what to order. / address: 1439 S. Fourth Ave.

 • You can't be considered a real Tucsonan until you've eaten the hot dog creation that is bacon, pinto beans, mayo and more.
 BK Tacos even has a veggie version of the Sonoran dog, so there's no excuse. 😆 Grab some mesquite grilled tacos while you're at it. / midtown address: 2680 N. First Ave.